beave/sagan/doc/source/configuration.rst

 The ``redis-server`` is a beta feature that allows Sagan to store ``flexbits`` in a Redis database rather than a ``mmap()`` file.
 This can be useful in sharing ``flexbits`` across multiple platforms within a network.
 The ``server`` is the network address of your Redis server.
 The ``port`` is the network port address of the Redis server.
-The ``password`` is the Redis servers password.
+The ``password`` is the Redis server's password.
 The ``writer_threads`` is how many Redis write threads Sagan should spawn to deal with Redis write operations.

 Example ``redis-server`` subsection::